margaretmf/margaretmf.github.io/creativewriting.md

 It's ok
 It's really going to be ok

+There's nothing like a good laugh that helps to lighten the mood.
+Laugh it off.
+Cry it off.
+It's ok to cry.
+It's good to laugh.

+Everything is going to be ok.
+Everything is going to be alright.
+Everything is moving forward still.

 ## Smile ##
 There's a reason to smile today.
 Appreciate the smiles you see from people.
 There's a reason to hope today.
 There's hope for everyone and what everyone is overcoming.